thetestspecimen/linux-notes/deeplearning.md

 ## Recommendations

 You may note that my GPU is certainly not top of the line, but the fact is it is a **lot** better than using a CPU for the same task.
 This is something worth bearing in mind.

-...so even though it was a hassle to find out how to make the GPU work, it was definitely worth it.
+So even though it was a hassle to find out how to make the GPU work, it was definitely worth it.

 I have run a simple test to hammer home the point:

 I have a an i7 4790k overclocked to 4.6Ghz (this is an older processor with 4 physical cores (8 threads), but it is far from slow).

-Using a specific test case with 12 epochs, each epoch takes approx 46s to complete.

-With my RX560 each epoch takes around 16s to complete.
+I ran the same test of
+12 epochs on both the CPU and the GPU.
+Here are the times in seconds for each epoch:

+- CPU: 46 seconds
+- GPU: 16 seconds

 So with the GPU it takes a third of the time, and it isn't even a good GPU!
 Imagine what your RX Vega or RX 5000 series could manage (or multiples of them).